 But each moment of the trip was an opportunity to create content.
 Grindelwald was a perfect opportunity to spend time in a rural Swiss town, hike the mountain and collect more of an insider’s perspective before jumping into the main event at Jungfrau.

 We spent one evening at Harder Kulm at the top of Interlaken with the CEO of the Jungfrau Railway, Urs Kessler.
-Another night was spent at the Widder Hotel in Zurich where we got our first taste of the Food Zurich festival.
+Another night was spent at the Widder Hotel in Zurich.
+We’d heard about it beforehand, and a friend was keen to share the Wifi marketing platform they had before we made the trip.
+It was something special alright, but it was also where we got our first taste of the Food Zurich festival.
 We shared a catered sushi dinner, got to photograph the city of Zurich from the Penthouse and after went for drinks at the exclusive Widder bar beneath the 5 star hotel.